-- From the earliest Baldrige Award eligibility certification deadline through the organizations’ receipt of the feedback report, the Baldrige Program does not approach current-year award applicants on the provision of other assessment services.
+- From receipt of an intent to apply (through the Eligibility Certification Form) through the organizations’ receipt of the feedback report, the Baldrige Program does not individually approach current-year award applicants on the provision of other services.

 The Baldrige Program provides educational services and events that focus on organizational improvement through the use of the Baldrige Criteria.
 These services do not provide prescriptive solutions or approaches.

 Limitations on educational services to Baldrige Award applicants:

 - Beyond general guidance for award applicants, the program does not instruct individual organizations on writing Baldrige Award applications.

 - The Baldrige Program does not provide individual educational services to current-year Baldrige Award applicants during the calendar year in which they apply for the award.
 Only publicly available events, such as The Quest for Excellence® Conference, are offered to current-year applicants.